TareqNewazShahriar/Improve-Your-Code/README.md

 # Improve & Optimize The Code
 <a style="display:none" href="https://tareqnewazshahriar.github.io/Improve-Your-Code/">View as website</a>

-#### Do not just improve, optimize or clean a code and leave.
-Share it, keep it... for others.
+#### Do not just optimize, clean or improve a code and forget - share it, keep it... for others.

-*(This is not a code repository.
-Here we are showing how to improve the code from real life mistakes, examples)*
+This is not a code repository.
+Here we are showing how to improve the code from real life mistakes, examples

 #### NOTE